Miserlou/zappa-bittorrent-tracker/README.md

 With the training wheels taken off your AWS account, you should be able to handle 5,000 simultaneous connections per second, so with a 30-minute announce interval, this set-up should be able to handle 9,000,000 peers out of the box.
 With a multi-region deployment and a larger announce window, this should be able to scale to 100,000,000+ peers without much difficulty.

 DynamoDB is the most expensive component of this.
-An alternative S3-based datastore (may be) coming soon.

-#### Caveats
+S3 should be far, far, far cheaper to use, but may have race problems in the peer tracking for high-traffic torrents.

+### A Note on Software Freedom

 DynamoDB is non-Free software.
-S3 is also non-Free, but there are S3-compatible Free alternatives.
-The first version of this program will use DynamoDB, and hopefully later versions will use S3 as an alternative.
-Ideally, it will be possible to one day use this software as part of a completely _Free as in Freedom_ server-less stack.
+With Riak, OpenWhisk and Nginx (or the upcoming OpenWhisk API Gateway product), it should be possible to run this as part of an entirely Free Software server-less stack.

 ## License

-Rich Jones 2016
+Rich Jones 2016.
+MIT License.
-MIT License